gershnik/gershnik.github.io/_posts/2021-03-24-reverse-utf8-decoding.md

 * It is written in C++ (C++17 to be precise).
 If you want it in C or any other language, the transformation should be pretty straightforward
 * It does not get "stuck" in error state.
 When a new character arrives in the error state the decoding starts again just like from 'accepted' state.
 I found this semantics more convenient than having sticky errors and resetting the decoder manually.

-Similar to Höhrmann's the state values are pre-multiplied by 12 to enable convenient acces to them in the state table.
+Similar to Höhrmann's the state values are pre-multiplied by 12 to enable convenient access to them in the state table.

 ```cpp
 //